angloc/savutil/readme.md

 (xx varying from time to time, e.g. 23.
 23 or later should be fine).
 The crucial subfolders are win32 and win64.
 The distributed executables use win32.

-For your convenience the toolkit is also provided as a download here, which the author believes to be in conformity with IBM's license therein (line 729 of the English text).
+<del>For your convenience the toolkit is also provided as a download here, which the author believes to be in conformity with IBM's license therein (line 729 of the English text).
+If you use this download read and comply with the terms of the IBM license.</del>

-The toolkit is also available f.o.c. from IBM [here] though registration is required - an SPSS licence is not required.
+The toolkit is available f.o.c. from IBM [here]
+- an SPSS licence is not required.

 [here]:https://www-01.ibm.com/marketing/iwm/iwm/web/reg/download.do?source=swg-tspssp&lang=en_US&S_PKG=do&cp=UTF-8&dlmethod=http